redhat-developer/yaml-language-server/README.md

 ```
 yaml.schemas: {
     "url": "globPattern",
+    "kubernetes": "globPattern",
-    "kubernetes": "globPattern"
+    "kedge": "globPattern"
 }
 ```
-kubernetes is an optional field.
-It does not require a url as the language server will provide that.
-You just need the key word kubernetes and a glob pattern.
+kubernetes and kedge are optional fields.
+They do not require URLs as the language server will provide that.
+You just need the keywords kubernetes/kedge and a glob pattern.

 ## Clients
 This repository only contains the server implementation.
 Here are some known clients consuming this server: